-- Expand the OAuth/OpenID Connect Configuration and click Configure.
+- Expand the Inbound Authentication Configuration section and then expand OAuth/OpenID Connect Configuration.
+Click Configure.

 Fill in the form that appears.
 For the Allowed Grant Types you can disable the ones you do not require or wish to block.